I. MEDIA REGISTRATION ELIGIBILITY REQUIREMENTS click to expand

 Broadcast Mediaclick to expand

-Broadcast media organizations (TV or radio) are eligible to register up to three representatives and must abide by the policies in the Video, Photography, and Audio Recording and Live Coverage sections.
+Broadcast media organizations (TV or radio) are eligible to register up to three representatives and must abide by the policies cited under the Video, photography, and audio recording and live coverage sections.

 Production companies and documentary film crews that wish to register as media must submit a written request at least one month in advance of the meeting.
 Requests will be evaluated on a case-by-case basis and must include: